ChengtaoLi/dan/README.md

 ---

 ## Running the Experiments on MNIST
-This part of code lies in `mnist` folder
+This part of code lies in `mnist` folder and is built based on [DCGAN Implementation](https://github.com/carpedm20/DCGAN-tensorflow).

 It depends on `tensorflow` >= 1.0, `numpy`, `scipy`, `matplotlib` and has been tested on Python 2.7.